Akisan98/NgRx-Demo/README.md

 Effects:

 Effects will make ex.
-Network Request, set Loading flags, and finally store the values into the store, so that component can subscribe to the store for data.
+Network Request, here you have to defined at least one action or specify that there will be no actions.
+These actions can be used to set Loading flags, store the values into the store, etc. these actions will be converted into state changes by the reducer again.

 ```typescript
 // Here we can also set isLoading Flags